mattstyles/viperfish/README.md

 ### Custom Favicon

-Viperfish isn't limited to it's own favicon, place yours in the custom directory you set in `config.moduleOpts.customPath` and Viperfish will use that.
+Viperfish isn't limited to it's own favicon, place yours in the custom directory you set the filename in `config.moduleOpts` and Viperfish will use that.

 ## Creating Content